lumgcomp/RoboCup-pathfinding-Sim/README.md

 - Dijkstra's Algorithm: A classic algorithm that finds the shortest path from a source to all other nodes in a graph, prioritizing nodes based on accumulated cost without using heuristics.

-- -Depth-First Search (DFS): An uninformed search algorithm that explores as far as possible along a branch before backtracking.
+- Depth-First Search (DFS): An uninformed search algorithm that explores as far as possible along a branch before backtracking.
 While not guaranteed to find the shortest path, it demonstrates how a brute-force approach can work in pathfinding.

 - Breadth-First Search (BFS): An uninformed search algorithm that explores all neighbors at the current depth before moving deeper.
 It guarantees the shortest path in an unweighted graph.